Blog

 11. Model the steering rack mounts so that it is in an optimal location

-12. Use the completed hub/spindle dimensions to create a wheel with the necessary dimensions to fit
+12. Use the completed hub/spindle/brake dimensions to create a wheel with the necessary dimensions to fit

 13. Model the lower frame tubes necessary to hold the engine, transmission, and differentials in place with removable subframes.